cicdops/ciandcd-web/README.md

 ###edit
 1. add new blog entities or pages in content/.
-1. preview by make clean && make html or ./develop_server.sh.
+1. build by make clean && make html
+1. preview by ./develop_server.sh.

 ###deploy by push
+1. submit by git commit and git push
-1. by make clean && make publish && make github
+1. deploy by make clean && make publish && make github (obsolete)
+1. will be deployed by trivs CI automatically

 ###contribution
 1. file issues.